susji/ked/README.md

 # ked

+`ked` is a text editor.
+It is purpose-built for myself as a code editor for use within a terminal multiplexer.

+## disclaimer

-`ked` is a text editor for the terminal.
-It is purpose-built for myself as a code editor embedded in `tmux`.
-It is not supported software and I advise against using it for real.
-There are probably a lot of edgecases and weird crashes that will happen.
+`ked` is unsupported software and I advise against using it for real.
+There are probably a lot of edgecases I have yet to find.
+You may encounter bugs, which will cause `ked` to crash, which will cause you to lose your buffer modifications irrevocably.
 [I may make](TODO.md) minor bug fixes, modifications, and improvements, but `ked` will never be much more than it is now.
 Presently it works well enough that after bootstrapping the project with another editor, `ked` itself has mostly been with developed with `ked`.

 ## shortcuts